decentldotland/mem-examples/examples/1. guestbook/README.md

 ## MEM guestbook

-A simple contract any user can write messages to.
+A simple function any user can write messages to.

 ## Log Object structure
 ```json